-In the light of the discussions and findings at Big Meet 5, the Place Alliance Place Quality Working Group will now consider what, if anything, needs to be done to address some the questions posed above.
+In the light of the discussions and findings at Big Meet 5, we now need to consider what, if anything, needs to be done to address some the questions posed above.
 Design review is in an interesting and very challenging stage of its evolution.
 The story goes on …

 Professor of Planning & Urban Design

 Bartlett School of Planning, UCL